 - You suffered harm as a result of the accident.

 For example, if an independent contractor fails to follow safety rules and causes a preventable accident that results in injuries, you can hold them and their employer responsible for the harm you suffered.
-A seasoned construction lawyer will now how to promptly lock down and collect and present the evidence necessary to meet your burden of proof.
+A seasoned construction site accident lawyer will now how to promptly lock down and collect and present the evidence necessary to meet your burden of proof.

 Recovering Compensation in a Legal Case